accesscode-2-1/ice-cream-sandwich/unit-0/week-9.md

 **Alvin**

-* Last week's medium post:
+* Last week's medium post: Check pull request!
-* Last week’s goal:
+* Last week’s goal: Understand collections
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I was able to learn Arrays and also understand a bit more of when to use which collection type
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): I wish we did some exercises that showed when you would use which collection depending on how you wanted to organize the items
-* What is your goal for next week?:
+* What is your goal for next week?: I would like to further my understanding of how to create basic apps with diffierent functionalities.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): I would like to practice making more basic apps!

 **George**